Table bridge

-The total space required by a table bridge is hardly larger than the bridge deck, which is not the case with a thrust bridge.
+The total space required by a table bridge is hardly larger than the bridge deck, which is not the case with a retractable bridge.
 Unlike a lift bridge this type has only slight visual impact upon its surroundings when closed for use by road traffic.
 This is very well demonstrated by the Pont levant Notre Dame at Tournai in Belgium.

 Examples of table bridges

 Several rivers and waterways are home to multiple examples of table bridges.
 These include but are not limited to: